 19% of Habonim Dror alumni hold leadership positions in multiple Jewish or Israel-related organizations.

 Components at a Glance

-Workshop participants spend the first three months of the program taking Hebrew and leadership courses on Kibbutz Ravid.
+Workshop participants spend the first two and a half months of the program taking Hebrew and leadership courses on Kibbutz Ravid.
 They will participate in the kibbutz lifestyle on avodah (work) days, where they will work in Ravid's mango and citrus orchards.
 During these first months, they will also be taking courses on Jewish and Zionist history, and take part in seminars, hiking trips, and immersive educational trips.

-After the first three months, Workshop participants move to the historical, religious and culturally rich city of Jerusalem.
+In the second portion of the program, Workshop participants move to the historical, religious and culturally rich city of Jerusalem.
 Here, they will begin to explore the complexities and tensions of Israeli society, in the classroom and on day trips around the city.
 They will get to connect with Jerusalem-based grassroots organizations and develop their leadership skills.
 Participants will also continue to study Hebrew and will adjust to life in an Israeli city.